Listen to this article

 What is LMAP?

-The World Bank started the LMAP project in 2002 with a main purpose to start using an efficient system to register properties and to protect mainly local property owners.
+The World Bank started the LMAP project in 2002, with a main purpose to use an efficient system to register properties and to protect local property owners.

-When you have found a property (normally through an agent) you should make a title search as explained above.
+When you’ve found a property with the help of an agent, you should do a title search.

 2. Contact the local Communce council

 In addition to checking the title, contact the local Commune council and request more information about the property.